HMS Gannet (1878): Training ship President

-In 1903 Gannet was ordered to relieve the original HMS President of 1829, which had served as the Royal Naval Volunteer Reserve drill ship in London Docks since 1862, and underwent major alterations to convert her into a drill ship.
+In 1903 Gannet was ordered to relieve the original HMS President of 1829, which had served as the Royal Naval Reserve drill ship in London Docks since 1862, and underwent major alterations to convert her into a drill ship.
 Renamed HMS President, she took up her new duties as the headquarters ship of the London Royal Naval Volunteer Reserve in the South West India Docks in June 1903.
 In 1909 the ship was renamed President II and in the spring of 1911, was relieved by HMS Buzzard, again placed on the list of non-effective vessels.

 Dormitory ship on the Hamble

 In 1913 Gannet was loaned to C. B. Fry, and was stationed in the River Hamble, and became a dormitory ship for the Training Ship Mercury (where she retained her name President).
-The school took young boys who otherwise might not have many options in life, and trained them to join the Royal Navy.
+The school took young boys who otherwise might not have many options in life, and trained them to join the Royal Navy or Merchant Navy.
 The ship served in this capacity until 1968 when the school was closed.